WWE News: Nikki Bella’s Surprising Opponent For ‘Wrestlemania 33’ Revealed

 The Lass Kicker has admitted that she’d like to turn heel at some point in the future, but WWE didn’t think it was the right time for the turn.
 Natalya was given the “jealousy” storyline with Nikki instead, and Lynch continued the feud with Alexa Bliss over the SmackDown Women’s Championship.
 However, WWE officials could be thinking about bringing the rivalry back, except it would take a different path into Wrestlemania.

 Alexa Bliss is the current SmackDown Women’s Champion.
 Becky Lynch should be busy with Mickie James for awhile, and Nikki Bella is in a personal rivalry with Natalya.
 As of this writing, the expectation is the last two feuds will conclude at WWE Elimination Chamber.
 It was already mentioned that WWE is planning to have Nikki Bella on the Wrestlemania card.
-The question is who will she be facing on the show in Orlando.
+The question is who will she be facing at the show in Orlando.

 It’s plausible that Lynch will win back the SmackDown Women’s title from Bliss before Wrestlemania, but a singles match for the title doesn’t make a lot of sense for the card.
 For example, the latest rumor on the Raw Women’s title match is Charlotte will defend the title against Bayley, Sasha Banks, and Nia Jax.
 WWE may do the same thing on SmackDown with Becky Lynch, Nikki Bella, and Alexa Bliss for the Women’s title.